etherforce/FeTSy/fetsy/scripts/controllers.coffee.md

 after the top navigation bar.

     .controller 'ConnectionMessageCtrl', [
+        '$wamp'
-        ->
+        ($wamp) ->

 Just show that the connection is open at the moment.
-The alert directive from Angular UI Bootstrap is used.
+The uib-alert directive from Angular UI Bootstrap is used for this.
+TODO

-            @connectionOpen = true
+            @connectionOpen = $wamp.connection.isConnected
             return
     ]